opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 In short, you should approach all operations involving your coldkey management as high-value, mission-critical, and laden with inherent risk.

 Ensure a clear boundary between coldkey operations and the working environment you use to carry them out, and everything else.

-:::tip Coldkeys do not mine
+:::warning Do not mine with coldkeys

 Miners will need coldkeys to manage their TAO and alpha currency, as well as hotkeys to serve requests.
-Ensure there is a clear boundary: The coldkey should **never** be on an environment with untrusted ML code from containers, frameworks, or libraries that might exfiltrate secrets.
+Miners must ensure that there is a clear boundary—the coldkey should **never** be on an environment with untrusted ML code from containers, frameworks, or libraries that might exfiltrate secrets.
 :::

 ### Coldkey mobile device